 You may also want to begin discussing your bid with any partners you’ll want to work with, particularly if you are considering scaling-up your current programme with the help of YEF funding so it can be evaluated robustly.

 With our partners at Comic Relief, we’ve been listening to experts working in children’s services, the voluntary sector, in central and local government and the police.
 We’ve also heard from children and young people with lived or near experience of violence, who told us how they want us to use the £10 million we’ve pledged to invest in this round.

 Alongside a detailed review of the existing evidence, your knowledge helped to refine the direction we’ll take in the grant round.

 Our conversations with people working to keep children safe – and young people themselves – made it clear that we should focus on helping families.
 There’s also clear evidence that family support could be effective.
 But lots of the evidence is international rather than UK-based, and many of the underlying studies have limitations.

 By funding programmes in England and Wales, we can build our knowledge of how best to support families, foster carers and children’s homes so that children have a supportive home.

 Comic Relief are investing £2 million to help us find out how high-quality family support can help children who are most at risk of becoming involved in violence.

 We want to thank Comic Relief for supporting this important area of work.

-If you want to find out more about what we’re looking to fund and what the evidence says about family support, sign up to one of our introductory workshops:
+If you want to find out more about what we’re looking to fund and what the evidence says about family support, you can watch a recording of our introductory workshop: